DenizenScript/Denizen-Beginners-Guide/source/guides/contributing/building.md

 ### Testing Your Changes

-Before submitting a pull request, ensure you have thoroughly tested your modifications locally on a test server.
-You are expected to provide proof of testing and instructions on how to replicate your test within your PR description.
+Before submitting a pull request, make sure to thoroughly test your modifications locally on a test server.
+In your PR description, you should list which server versions you tested your changes on and confirm that the features worked as expected.
 Once merged into a developmental build, changes are further validated by testers before making their way to an official release.

 ### The Review Process

-The Denizen project is intentionally designed to be an educational environment.
-When you submit a pull request, expect maintainers to leave detailed reviews and point out small nitpicks.
-This isn't meant to be discouraging; the goal is to help you learn the nuances of the codebase, understand good coding practices, and improve your skills for future contributions.
+When you submit a pull request, maintainers will likely leave detailed reviews that point out minor adjustments or suggest improvements.
+This process is highly educational: the maintainers want to help you learn every detail of good coding practices so you can do even better on your next contribution!
+Although fixing minor issues might seem tedious, this feedback loop trains contributors to handle things effectively and helps ensure the long-term health of the project.